3 An edge deletion method

 Remark. t!=ttet2πt(1+o(1)).

-We will use t!ttet2 for large t in the above lemma to get:
+Using t!ttet2 for large t in the above lemma, we get:

 (Et)2(e𝔼(# of Ai that holdt)t.